Tensfer/tensfer-docs/docs/getting-started/test-your-app.md

 Click on an App in the Dashboard to retrieve your sandbox credentials.

 - The client token is a unique ID that represents you, as a client.
-You must use it together with your public API key in your Okra app implementation.
+You must use it together with your public API key in your Tensfer app implementation.
 Client tokens can be used in both Sandbox and Production environments.

-- The public API key, along with the client token is used to authenticate your Okra app implementation.
+- The public API key, along with the client token is used to authenticate your Tensfer app implementation.

 - The secret API key is a JWT bearer token that you must use for authentication on the API level.

 ## Set up the environment

-During your integration phase, set up the sandbox environment in these interfaces: the API, your Okra apps, and the dashboard.
+During your integration phase, set up the sandbox environment in these interfaces: the API, your Tensfer apps, and the dashboard.

 ### In the API

 Set your base URL to `https://dashapi.tensfer.co`.
-Check out Okra's <a href='/' className='link'>API environments</a> for more details.
+Check out Tensfer's <a href='/' className='link'>API environments</a> for more details.

 ### In the embed options